 The information contained here is to help you make informed decisions when selecting your daily vitamins, minerals, and nutrients, and guide you as you take your bariatric journey.
-And be sure to check with your medical professionals before starting any nutritional and supplementation program.
+No one knows your body better than your medical professionals who have been working with you, be sure to check with them before starting any nutritional and supplementation program.

 Vitamins & Minerals for Bariatric Surgery